Wilson-Barbosa/data-structures-java/README.md

 * Traversal (going from on link to the next)
 * Add or remove elements at certain positions (calling the list's methods for it)
 * Inform the user if the current item is at the start or end of the list

+## Recursion
+Recursion is an extremely useful programming technique for solving problems complex problems.
+It involves a method calling itself.
+You can imagine that a recursive function performs a similar operation of a for-loop or while-loop, so a function must call itself based on an condition, therefore avoiding infinite loops and this is called base case.

+It can be a bit hard to understand how a particular recursion executes, so there are three key-concepts involved:

+1. Base Case – Stops the recursion when a condition is met.
+2. Recursive Case – Calls itself with a smaller or modified version of the problem.
+3. Call Stack – Each recursive call is pushed onto the stack and popped off when returning.

+Recursion approaches are useful when you have a problem can be expressed by itself.
+Factorials are a good example of this.
+The factorial of a number can be expressed by another factorial, that can be expressed by another factorial and so on...
+It implies a certain circular behavior or pattern involved in it and this behavior can be expressed as a function that calls itself over and over until a certain condition is met.
+Once this happens the return values are returned, one for each calling.

 ## The java collections framework
 The concept of performance and complexity is especially important when working with `data collections`.
 This term is very appropriate within the Java world within the `Collections Framework`.
 On itself this is "just" a collections of classes, interfaces and algorithms to help developers program and work with sets of data in a standardlized and efficent manner.